zahrag/BIOSCAN-5M/README.md

   <figcaption><b>Figure 5:</b> Examples of original images (top) and their corresponding masks (bottom) depicting pixels occupied by the organism.</figcaption>
 </figure>

-Additionally utilizing our cropping tool, we calculated the following information about the size of the organism:
+Furthermore, utilizing our cropping tool, we calculated the following information about the size of the organism:
 * Area fraction
 * Scale factor